pramos-m/Inception/readme.md

 ├── subject.pdf

 ## Subject

-    For detailed project instructions, please refer to the subject.pdf file included in this repository.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.